This Mexican chocolate fondue is a great romantic dessert and, as with all Mexican food, it's tasty!

 While this type of chocolate is meant to be dissolved in milk (or water) to make hot chocolate, these pucks of bitter chocolate already include sugar and some cinnamon and are therefore great ingredients for chocolate fondue!

 But you don't have to travel to Mexico to purchase Mexican chocolate!
-You can buy Abuelita Mexican chocolate online here.
+You can buy Abuelita chocolate online here.

 P.S.
 This recipe would be the perfect ending to a Mexican fondue night if you start with this Mexican fiesta cheese fondue.